The Thing Called Love: Critical response

 Todd McCarthy of Variety magazine wrote: "Perhaps there's not much new to say about the dues and disappointments involved in breaking into the country music scene, but the scenes are fresh and the emotions real in Peter Bogdanovich's tune-laden, mixed-mood drama."

 Roger Ebert of the Chicago Sun-Times gave it 1 out of 4 and wrote: "Perhaps no one could have saved Phoenix, who was not lucky enough to find a higher bottom than death.
 But this performance in this movie should have been seen by someone as a cry for help."

+Filmink called it "a film that should work...
+But it doesn’t.
+This feels like one where he [Bogdanovich] really could have used Polly Platt."

 Box office

 The film debuted in several Southern markets.
 It was expected to open wider in autumn, but Paramount decided against this following the death of River Phoenix.
 The movie ultimately ranked among the least profitable films of 1993.
 "Paramount did do some releases in Seattle and a few other places," said Bogdanovich in 1994.
 "But I think they were afraid of being accused of exploiting River's death.
 There was a kind of general worry about that.
 I guess that is the thinking that prevailed.
 It's pretty disappointing, but you know, I've learned to go on."

 The director felt the death of Phoenix affected watching the movie.
 "It was a totally different movie before.
 It had a hopeful quality and now it doesn't.
 The ending is ambiguous, but because River died, it becomes very sad.
 The last thing you're left with is that he is dead, even though the character is alive ...
 (The movie) was supposed to be bittersweet, but it turned out being more bitter than sweet."